FooBarWidget/debian-packaging-for-the-modern-developer/tutorial-2/README.md

 The `binary` step then ends with some boilerplate commands:

- * `dh_gencontrol` is a debhelper command which creates a `DEBIAN/control` file inside a package root directory.
+ * `dh_gencontrol` is a debhelper command which creates a `DEBIAN/control` file inside the package root directory.
 It takes the `debian/control` file that we wrote, performs some postprocessing (performs substitutions and adds some more fields) and writes the result to `debian/hello/DEBIAN/control`.
-For example, it automatically infers the size of the `debian/hello` directory and adds the "Installed-Size" field for you.
+For example, it automatically infers the size of the `debian/hello` package root directory and adds the "Installed-Size" field for you.
  * `dh_builddeb` is a debhelper command which invokes dpkg-deb to create the .deb file from the package root directory.

 You will learn more about debhelper in tutorial 3.